benjaminzwhite/reasoning-models/README.md

 - [InstructVLA: Vision-Language-Action Instruction Tuning from Understanding to Manipulation](https://arxiv.org/abs/2507.17520) - "Additionally, InstructVLA surpasses baseline VLMs on multimodal tasks and exhibits inference-time scaling by leveraging textual reasoning to boost manipulation performance in both simulated and real-world settings."
 - [Ovis2.5 Technical Report](https://arxiv.org/abs/2508.11737) - Alibaba; nice technical report and training explanation, also model has nice "grounding reference" feature (see in the appendix for examples)
 - [InternVL3.5: Advancing Open-Source Multimodal Models in Versatility, Reasoning, and Efficiency](https://arxiv.org/abs/2508.18265) - Shanghai AI Lab; see also the Intern-S1 science foundation model (link in essential reading section)
+- [Self-Rewarding Vision-Language Model via Reasoning Decomposition](https://arxiv.org/abs/2508.19652) - Tencent; nice ideas "Vision-SR1 decomposes VLM reasoning into two stages: visual perception and language reasoning.
+The model is first prompted to produce self-contained visual perceptions that are sufficient to answer the question without referring back the input image.
+To validate this self-containment, the same VLM model is then re-prompted to perform language reasoning using only the generated perception as input to compute reward.
+This self-reward is combined with supervision on final outputs, providing a balanced training signal that strengthens both visual perception and language reasoning."

 #### Topic - Robotics